 The motorsports arena of the 1980s was incredibly competitive and colorful.
 Regardless of the discipline, you could be sure that if you sat down for a while, you would get to watch an interesting, riveting competition.

 In order to make the World Endurance Championship series more attractive, the International Automobile Federation (FIA) have introduced the Group C regulations in 1982.
 According to it, carmakers could take part in the championship using cars that met two essential requirements: they had to have a coupé body type and consume no more than 60 litres of fuel per 100 km.

-That caught the interest of Lancia, which initially hoped to compete in Group C with rather old but still competitive LC1.
-However, the first attempts showed that the car that had been built according to the Group 6 regulations was no match for its competitors in terms of speed.
-In addition, it had a much larger appetite for fuel and was quite a bit over the limit set by the FIA.
+That caught the interest of Lancia, which initially hoped to compete in Group C with a rather old but still competitive LC1.
+However, the first attempts showed that the car built according to the Group 6 regulations was no match for its competitors in terms of speed.
+In addition, it had a much larger fuel appetite and was quite over the limit set by the FIA.

-Cesare Fiorio – head of the rally team that was demonstrating excellent results – soon appeared in the Lancia workshop.
+Cesare Fiorio – head of the rally team demonstrating excellent results – soon appeared in the Lancia workshop.
 He was a man who knew every rule, as well as how to get around them,.
 Moreover, he had an enormous network of acquaintances.
-It was for these and a few other reasons why he was entrusted with the development of a completely new project.
+For these and a few other reasons, he was entrusted with developing a completely new project.